teckbootcamps/linux-foundation-coupon/README.md

-# [80 % OFF] Linux Foundation Coupons (Updated For October 2024)
+# [80 % OFF] Linux Foundation Coupons (Updated For November 2024)

 Looking for the latest Linux Foundation coupons codes?
-We got you covered.

 In this page you will get CKA , CKAD and CKS discount code for 2024 but also other Linux Foundation courses and certifications .